Modular Fencing Vs Colorbond Fencing5 Mins

 Modular fencing might seem like a jump from Colorbond, but when you consider that you’re getting similar aesthetics, noise reduction and durability to a rendered brick fence, the value for money is really highlighted.

 Take home message: Colorbond is one of the cheapest fencing options on the market.
 Modular fencing offers more value for money in terms of aesthetics, durability and noise reduction

 **Approximate only (excluding GST).
 Assumes full bay lengths (no wastage) and single straight run.
 The above costs for each wall type and wall height are indicative and intended as a guide only

 Yes to both!
 In fact, both processes are incredibly similar, as they’re both post and rail fencing systems.
 With a team of two people, you’ll simply concrete the posts in, slide in and secure the panels, and finish with capping and post tops.
 The panels of the modular fence are heavier, but with two people, they are still completely manageable.

 DIY can also lower the price tag of each option, as you’re saving on labour costs.
-For instance, SlimWall modular fencing drops to around $131+GST per lineal metre, and Colorbond fencing becomes around $60 per lineal metre for materials only.
+For instance, SlimWall modular fencing is around $160+GST per lineal metre, TrendWall to around $210+GST per lineal metre and Colorbond fencing becomes around $60 per lineal metre (materials only).

 Take home message: Both fencing types are DIY friendly.

 As mentioned above, both of these fencing types are post and rail systems, so installation times for both are very quick.
 For a short run of fencing, without any tricky customisations, both types of fencing could be installed in a single weekend!

 The only difference is that modular fencing panels will need to be finished post-installation.
 However, this can be an advantage, as you can apply any wall finish you desire – whether it be a quick lick of paint, or something more detailed, like tiling or cladding.
 You can find more details on how to finish your modular fence here.

 Take home message: Both fencing types offer rapid installation times.